The MGB-2 Challenge: Arabic Multi-Dialect Broadcast Media Recognition: Baseline System

 \section{Baseline System}

 We provided an open source baseline system for the challenge, via a GitHub repository\footnote{https://github.com/Qatar-Computing-Research-Institute/ArabicASRChallenge2016}.
 Data was shared in XML format\footnote{http://xmlstar.sourceforge.net/}.
 The baseline system included data pre-processing, data selection, acoustic modelling (AM), and language modelling (LM), as well as decoding.
 This allowed participants to focus on more advanced aspects of ASR and LM modelling.
 A Kaldi toolkit~\cite{povey2011kaldi} recipe was made available for the MGB2, and for language modelling the SRILM~\cite{stolcke2002srilm} toolkit was used.
 The baseline system was trained on 250 hours sampled from the training data, comes from 500 episodes.
-This system uses a standard MFCC multi-pass decoding: \begin{itemize}[noitemsep] \item The first pass is GMM FMLLR with 5,000 tied states, and 100K total Gaussians. \item The second pass is trained using sequence MPE DNN with four hidden layers, and 1024 neurons per layer. \item A tri-gram language model is trained on the normalised version of the sample data text (250 hours). \end{itemize} The baseline results were reported on 10 hours verbatim transcribed development set: 34\% (8.5 hours) for the non-overlap speech and 73\% (1.5 hours) for the overlap speech.
+This system uses a standard MFCC multi-pass decoding: \begin{itemize}[noitemsep] \item The first pass uses a GMM with 5,000 tied states, and 100K total Gaussians, trained on features transformed with FMLLR \item The second pass is trained using a DNN with four hidden layers, and 1024 neurons per layer, sequenced trained with the MPE criterion \item A tri-gram language model is trained on the normalised version of the sample data text (250 hours). \end{itemize} The baseline results were reported on 10 hours verbatim transcribed development set: 34\% (8.5 hours) for the non-overlap speech and 73\% (1.5 hours) for the overlap speech.